flutter/engine/ci/builders/README.md

 #### Gclient\_variables

 A dictionary with variables passed to gclient during a gclient sync operation.
-They are usually used add/remove gclient dependencies.
+They are usually used to add or remove gclient dependencies.

 ```yaml
 "gclient_variables": {